One of the most insightful and popular features of an Apple Watch is the ability to track sleeping habits.

 Check this out: How to free up space on Apple Watch

 The Pillow sleep cycle tracker is a free app, though a user gets more out of the $4.99 premium version.
 It has a vibrant design that is easy on the eyes.

 The app presents information about sleep patterns based on heart rate, movement, and sound to the user in nicely rendered, clear, intuitive charts and includes lots of details.

 One notable aspect of this app is that, unlike many other apps, it tracks not only the light and REM sleep but also the actual time of sleep.

-Using this information the app then presents users with a sleep quality score and a graph of nightly heart rate.
+Using this information, the app presents users with a sleep quality score and a graph of nightly heart rate.
 All of the data can be viewed in detailed sleep reports.

-The information is rendered with a nicely thought out activity ring interface that can be viewed in an assortment of arrangements and includes sleep rating, duration of sleep, readiness, REM sleep, and nightly heart rate.
+The information is rendered with a nicely-thought-out activity ring interface that can be viewed in various arrangements and includes sleep rating, duration of sleep, readiness, REM sleep, and nightly heart rate.